-In the hydrated state, the NaturalVue (etafilcon A)
+In the hydrated state, the NaturalVue (etafilcon A) Contact Lenses, when placed on the cornea, act as a refracting medium to focus light rays on the retina.

-NaturalVue (etafilcon A) Contact Lenses block 84% of UVA radiation and 98% UVB radiation average across the spectrum.
+The visibility tinting of the NaturalVue (etafilcon A) Contact Lenses allow the lens to become visible to the wearer when the lens is not on the eye.
+The NaturalVue (etafilcon A) Contact Lenses block 84% of UVA radiation and 98% UVB radiation average across the spectrum.
 (Please refer to accompanying transmittance curve graph)